elegant-scipy/elegant-scipy/markdown/ch6.markdown

 You can see that the nodes fall naturally into two groups, 0, 1, 2 and 3, 4, 5.
 Can the Fiedler vector tell us this?
 First, we must compute the degree matrix and the Laplacian.
-We first get the degrees by summing along either axis of A.
+We first get the degrees by summing along either axis of $A$.
-(Either axis works because A is symmetric.)
+(Either axis works because $A$ is symmetric.)

 ```python
 d = np.sum(A, axis=0)